software-mansion/protostar/website/docs/cairo-1/02-understanding-cairo-packages.md

 mod my_other_module;
 ```

-### Creating and using a new modules
+### Creating and using new modules

-Suppose we wanted to create a module called `mod1` inside the `hello_starknet` package and use it in tests.
+Suppose we wanted to create a module called `mod1` inside the `my_package` package and use it in tests.
 We want this module to only have one file `functions.cairo` containing one function defined like:

 ```cairo title="functions.cairo"